 Obviously, you won’t be paying into it anymore, but you’ll get what you put in thus far.

-However, unless you’ve paid quite a lot into social security, it probably isn’t your largest concern as a six- or seven-figure entrepreneur.
+However, unless you’ve paid much into social security, it probably isn’t your largest concern as a six- or seven-figure entrepreneur.

-Although you’ll be able to keep your social security, you’ll lose Medicare or other government benefits, such as government or military pensions.
+Although you can keep your social security, you’ll lose Medicare or other government benefits, such as government or military pensions.

-When I help others renounce their US citizenship, a handful of questions seem to always come up.
-One of them is, “what happens to my social security number?”
+When we help others renounce their US citizenship, a handful of questions seem to always come up.
+One of them is, “What happens to my social security number?”